 This is the North Eastern shore of the Black Sea, some 60 miles from the crossing of the Crimean Peninsula and about 200 miles North of Sochi.
 It was founded in the 2nd Century BC as a Greek trading Port.
 The Black Sea provides a great moderating influence.
 Rainfall is sufficient so that the fruit and vegetable growing regions near the shore survive well.
 The terrain is rather flat with deep rich soils.
-And nearby are the Caucasus Mountains, which are also good for cooling.
+And nearby are the Caucasus Mountains.

 In 1985, president Gorbachev, initiated an anti-alcohol program targeting not only vodka, but wine.
 This resulted in a two thirds reduction in the vineyard acreage.
 Until the collapse of the USSR the states farm system was privatize.
 Today the Anapa region has in the order of forty, “serious” wineries.

 And they treasure their older methods of grape processing.

 The Fanagoria Estate winery lies about 20 miles North of Anapa and very close to Crimea.
 The original 1950s state farm buildings belie the most up-to-date stainless-tanks, and other equipment within.
 They produce an amazing array of beverages from a supermarket bag in the box series, to excellent high-end varietals.
 Plus a display of very impressive wines from regional varieties.

 The hospitality here, lead by the Russian speaking Vladmir Pukish, was outstanding.